I recommend these VPN services for China:

 For a more details on hiding your VPN connections from Deep Packet Inspection, see my article How To Hide Your VPN Connections In China, Iran, United Arab Emerites, Oman and Pakistan.

-ExpressVPN is optimized for China — it has servers in Japan and the US West Coast.
-They offer a “no quibble” 30-day money back offer.
+ExpressVPN has a “no quibble” 30-day money-back offer.
 They are slightly more expensive than other VPNs, but worth if you need a reliable network.
 The monthly rate is $12.95.

-ExpressVPN recently launched Paymentwall as a new payment method.
-It allows local payments like Unionpay, Alipay, Webmoney, Paysafecard, CashU and others.
+ExpressVPN allows local payments like Unionpay, Alipay, Webmoney, and CashU.
 This will help customers in countries like China, where not everyone has an international credit card or a Paypal account.

-VPN.AC has three servers in Hong Kong, one in Singapore and three on the US West Coast, with peering with China Telecom and China Unicom.
+VPN.AC has three servers in Hong Kong, one in Singapore, and three on the US West Coast, with peering with China Telecom and China Unicom.
+They also have a “Secureproxy” extension for Chrome, which works very well in China.

 Obfuscating the OpenVPN protocol makes it look like regular SSL traffic — making it harder to be blocked by Firewalls with DPI capabilities relying on protocol signatures to identify known VPN protocols.
 This is the case in China, where default OpenVPN implementations are blocked almost immediately.
 While our AES 256-bit implementation is still stealthy and working in China, we added one more protocol-type to bypass the GFW.
 It runs on several ports including TCP port 443 (HTTPS), replacing an instance of OpenVPN Blowfish 128-bit we used with port TCP/443.
 With this method, the handshake packets are obfuscated so it’s not possible to identify the traffic as being part of an OpenVPN tunnel.
 Encryption relies on RSA 4096-bit + ECDHE for key-exchange, AES 128-bit for data channel.